Project Type: Wofford

 ink and acrylic on paper and wood

-Dolphinhotel’s structure comes from a Scandinavian postcard of a time-lapsed arc of the midnight sun in 9 slivers, the sun mirrored in the sea below.
-The foreboding black ornamentation is a stylized version of the Madonna Inn, an odd hotel in San Luis Obispo that is something like my spiritual home.
+The title refers to a hotel that appears in two Haruki Murakami novels, but this work is not an illustration of either.
+Its structure references a Scandinavian postcard of a time-lapse arc of the midnight sun in 9 slivers, the sun mirrored in the sea below.
+The foreboding black ornamentation is a stylized version of the emblem of the Madonna Inn, a mysteriously odd California hotel.
 The 24 inset circle illustrations rise and set across the piece, mirroring one another.

 Chicksilog